-Britain’s biggest and best reconstruction of a Roman fort is the perfect place to immerse yourself in their ancient way of life.
+Britain’s biggest and best reconstruction of a Roman fort is the perfect place to immerse yourself in an ancient way of life.

 Content provided by Visit South Tyneside